StackArchitect/StackArchitect/README.md

   <img src="https://raw.githubusercontent.com/BrunnerLivio/brunnerlivio/master/images/noframes.gif" alt="Microsoft Internet Explorer" />
 </div>

-- **Updated:** Tue Feb 25 2025
+- **Updated:** Wed Feb 26 2025
-- **Quote of the Day:** *“Software undergoes beta testing shortly before it’s released.
-Beta is Latin for 'still doesn’t work.'” – Anonymous*
+- **Quote of the Day:** *“Programs must be written for people to read, and only incidentally for machines to execute.” – Harold Abelson*